loonwerks/Resolute/README.md

          * *parse_version*: parses the version from the built p2 repo
          * *publish*: if the tag and version of the built p2 repo match, publishes the p2 repo of the current build to Resolute-Updates/releases/x.x.x
          * *release*: if the tag and version of the built p2 repo match, generates a release on the Resolute repo and attaches the p2 repo as an artifact

+**Important Details about Snapshot Tags**
+- The tag should be in the format x.x.x.yyyyMMddHHmm-SNAPSHOT where x is the major version number, y is the minor version number, and z is the patch version number.
+- Make the tag by using the following git commands:
+   1. `git tag x.x.x.yyyyMMddHHmm-SNAPSHOT`
+   2. `git push origin x.x.x.yyyyMMddHHmm-SNAPSHOT`
+- The tag number should match an already existing snapshot.

 **Important Details about Release Tags**
 - The tag should be in the format x.x.x-RELEASE where x is the major version number, y is the minor version number, and z is the patch version number.